cgftinc/notebooks/README.md

-# notebooks

-This repo contains our various example notebooks to be served via google collab
+this repo contains our various example notebooks to be served via google collab